Below is a brief synopsis of the research Snow College students and faculty have been

-Students will then start coding patterns in images, stories, etc… we want to see
+Students will then start coding patterns in images, stories, etc… we want to see the

 - Sexual Assault Prevention & Healthy Dating – This is the ongoing service project

 the psychology club does.
-I teach the students how to help teach sexual assault
+I teach the students how to help teach sexual assault prevention

-amassed over 30 hours of service each.
+30 hours of service each.

 - Local Ghost Stories – In conjunction with my psychology of fear we are going to start

 collecting local ghost stories.
-The end goal will be to make 10min short movies
+The end goal will be to make 10min short movies that

 - We have just started a new class to get students into volunteer experiences in their

 respective fields.
-We are currently working with local mental health providers,
+We are currently working with local mental health providers, schools,

-schools, and other organizations to see how students can be involved.
+and other organizations to see how students can be involved.

 - We are actively taking student to conferences and helping them become published –